-The potential costs of benefits under the Severance Plan for the named executive officers are set forth beginning on page 36.
+The potential costs of benefits under the Severance Plan for the named executive officers are set forth beginning on page 35.

 We maintain two trusts to protect benefits payable to executives covered under the Severance Plan, which includes all of the named executive officers, in the event of a change in control of Rayonier.
-The Supplement Severance Trust protects executives' severance benefits following a change in control.
+The Supplemental Severance Trust protects executives' severance benefits following a change in control.
 This trust was funded with \$1 million, but upon a change in control, Rayonier would be required to fund the trust in an amount sufficient to pay eligible executives any benefits to which they would be entitled under the Severance Plan, assuming termination of their employment.
-See "Executive Severance Pay Plan" beginning at page 22.
 In addition, we have funded the Legal Resources Trust with \$250,000 for each executive covered under the Severance Plan.
 These amounts would be made available for any litigation or similar expenses incurred by an executive in collecting amounts due from Rayonier under the Severance Plan or other nonqualified retirement benefits arrangement.
 Both of these trusts also provide protection for benefits available under Mr. Nutter's Change in Control Agreement discussed in the following section.